UK Albums Chart

-The UK Albums Chart (currently titled the Official Albums Chart) is a list of albums ranked by physical and digital sales and audio streaming in the United Kingdom.
+The Official Albums Chart is the United Kingdom's industry-recognised national record chart for albums.
+Entries are ranked by sales and audio streaming.
 It was published for the first time on 22 July 1956 and is compiled every week by the Official Charts Company (OCC) on Fridays (previously Sundays).
 It is broadcast on BBC Radio 1 (top 5) and found on the OCC website as a Top 100 or on UKChartsPlus as a Top 200, with positions continuing until all sales have been tracked in data only available to industry insiders.
-However, even though number 100 was classed as a hit album (as in the case of The Guinness Book of British Hit Albums) in the 1980s until January 1989, since the compilations were removed this definition was changed to Top 75 with follow-up books such as The Virgin Book of British Hit Albums book only including this data.
-As of 2021, the OCC still only tracks how many UK Top 75s album hits and how many weeks in Top 75 albums chart each artist has achieved.
+However, even though number 100 was classed as a hit album (as in the case of The Guinness Book of British Hit Albums) in the 1980s until January 1989, since the compilations were removed, this definition was changed to Top 75 with follow-up books such as The Virgin Book of British Hit Albums only including this data.
+As of 2021, Since 1983, the OCC generally provides a public charts for hits and weeks up to the Top 100.
+Business customers can require additional chart placings.

 To qualify for the Official Albums Chart, the album must be the correct length and price.
 It must be more than three tracks or 20 minutes long and not be classed as a budget album.
 A budget album costs between £0.50 and £3.75.
 Full details of the rules can be found on the OCC website.

 History

 According to the canon of the OCC, the official British albums chart was the Record Mirror chart from 22 July 1956 to 1 November 1958; the Melody Maker chart from 8 November 1958 to March 1960;

 the Record Retailer chart from 1960 to 1969; and the Official Albums Chart from 1969 on.
 For eight weeks in February and March 1971 no Official Albums Chart was compiled due to a postal strike – for this period, the OCC uses the chart compiled by Melody Maker instead.

-In the 1970s the new album chart was revealed at 12:45 pm on Thursdays on BBC Radio 1, and then moved to 6:05 pm (later 6:30 pm) on Wednesday evenings during the Peter Powell and Bruno Brookes shows.
+In the 1970s the new album chart was revealed at 12:45 pm on Thursdays on BBC Radio 1, and then in the early 1980s moved to 6:05 pm (later 6:30 pm) on Wednesday evenings during the Peter Powell and Bruno Brookes shows.
 In October 1987 it moved to Monday lunchtimes, during the Gary Davies show, and from April to October 1993 it briefly had its show from 7:00–8:00 pm on Sunday evenings, introduced by Lynn Parsons.
-Since October 1993 it has been included in The Official Chart show from 4:00 – 5:45 pm on Fridays (previously from 4:00 – 7:00 pm on Sundays).
+Since October 1993 it has been included in The Official Chart show from 4:00–5:45 pm on Fridays (previously from 4:00–7:00 pm on Sundays).
 A weekly 'Album Chart' show was licensed out to BBC Radio 2 and presented by Simon Mayo, until it ended on 2 April 2007.